 A quick note about names: the four main characters have two names – Bruce/Batman, Dick/Robin, Harvey/Two-Face, and Edward/Riddler.
 Just out of strange personal habit I tend to use the alter-ego names Robin, Two-Face and Riddler except when refering to scenes *before* Edward becomes Riddler, when I use Edward.
 As for Batman, I use Batman to refer to scenes wherein he acts as Batman, and Bruce when he’s not in costume or to describe his mental/emotional experience.

 Seeing as most people hate Batman Forever, you’re probably wondering why I would bother writing about such a bad movie.
 Well, I genuinely like Batman Forever (somebody has to!).
-I was too young for Tim Burton’s Batman and Batman Returns when they were released; instead, I fed my love of Batman with The Animated Series.
+I was too young for Tim Burton’s Batman and Batman Returns, so instead, I fed my love of Batman with The Animated Series.
 In June of 1995 when Batman Forever was released I was 9, and it was my first live-action Batman movie.
-My fate was sealed because I not only loved Batman, but I also loved Val Kilmer (I had seen Tombstone and Top Gun a few too many times).
-I watched Batman Forever so many times I destroyed my VHS tape.
-I know it so well I can recite it (no, really), and it has sunk so deeply into my subconscious that I quote it all the time without even realizing it.
+My fate was sealed because I not only loved Batman, but I also loved Val Kilmer (Tombstone and Top Gun were favourites), and I watched Batman Forever so many times I destroyed my VHS tape.
+I know it so well I can recite large chunks of it, and it has sunk so deeply into my subconscious that I quote it all the time without even realizing it.
 Okay.
 So I lied to you just now: I don’t really like Batman Forever, I love it.
 Now, I do understand that just because I liked Batman Forever as a kid doesn’t disqualify it from being fucking terrible, and this is very much true.
 But, there is something totally naive about pretending that inside every “Serious” movie lover, critic or student there isn’t an enthusiastic, eager child who loves things just because they do.
 As if it isn’t the inner child who wants to watch movies.
 I had an English professor who wisely taught me you can argue about “artistic value” and what is or isn’t “important” or “meaningful” all you want, but at heart you like things, in his words, “because you just fucking like them.”
 And so, I have decided to use my film studies super powers, perhaps for evil, to make a case for Batman Forever because my inner 9 year-old wants me to.
 Well, that, and as the wise Ben Bailey says, “the deep overriding desire to prattle on about nonsense on the internet.”